sam-0905/Namaste-React--1/session-9/README.md

 -----------------------------------------------------------------------------------------------------

-## In tis class we have mainly see about
+## In this class we have seen about
 custom Hooks :-
 We can build our own hooks to ensure
 • readability,